 4 Considerations When Remarrying After Divorce with Kids

-If you're a parent and you or your co-parent are planning to remarry, it's important to find ways to help your children cope with this new family arrangement.
+If you're a divorced parent who is planning to remarry, it's important to find ways to help your children cope with the new family arrangement they'll be facing.
 If you're a bonus parent entering the picture, you will also play a role in helping the kids adapt to the situation in a way that's only positive.
-Here are four considerations when remarrying after divorce with kids.

 Pace Your New Relationship

 New relationships are always exciting.
-You feel hopeful about your new partner and maybe even start thinking about what the future holds for you.
+You feel hopeful about your new partner, and you might even start thinking about what the future holds for you two right off the bat.
 These feelings are reasonable, but remember that your kids may be feeling quite sensitive about what's making you feel so happy.

 It's never a good idea to badmouth your co-parent in front of your kids.
 It can be upsetting for them to hear, and it could unfairly influence their feelings about their other parent.

-Talk to Your Attorney
+Check-in With Your Attorney

 Depending on where you live, there may be a post-divorce waiting period that obligates a divorced individual to wait a certain about of time before remarrying.
 Your divorce decree itself may lay out provisions for what happens when one of the parties remarries.